dfarrel1/dfarrel1.github.io/markdown/index.md

 * Managed a team of five including three data engineers, a data scientist, and a business analyst

-* Delivered several cross-company services: Data Centralization and Governance, Data Ecosystem Management with Automated Analytics Job Support, Company Operational Notifications, CRM to ERP Integration, PII Anonymization, ML Pipeline Development and Deployment Framework
+* Delivered several cross-company services: Data Centralization and Governance, Data Ecosystem Management with Automated Analytics, Company Operational Notifications, CRM to ERP Integration, PII Anonymization, ML Pipeline Development and Deployment Framework

-* Worked with a varied set of internal stakeholders while adapting to meet the data needs across Latch.
+* Worked with a cross-org stakeholders while constantly adapting to meet the data needs at Latch.

 **Capital One** - Principal Data Engineer
 New York, May 2017 – Sept 2019

-* Lead Card-on-file Detections: Successfully built and deployed a classification pipeline that identifies for all credit holders which merchants have stored their credentials on file.
+* Lead Card-on-file Detections: Successfully built and deployed a classification pipeline that identifies for all credit card holders which merchants have stored their credentials on file.

 * Re-architected a monolith ML application to microservices using AWS serverless services